Troon: Sport and culture

 Troon is perhaps most famous for its golf courses, but there is also a healthy sporting culture in other disciplines such as windsurfing and kitesurfing.
 Troon Handball Club is a handball club that is located in Troon.
 The club was founded in 2008 when Ayrshire Handball Club disbanded into Ayr HC, Belmont HC, Grange HC (formerly Kilmarnock HC), Kyle Academy HC and Troon Handball Club.
-The club has two senior teams, a men's team and a woman's team, both coached by head coach Stephen Neilson, a former Scottish and British handball player.
+The club has two senior teams, a men's team and a woman's team.
 Both the men and woman's teams compete in the top tier of the Scottish Handball Association league system.
-The club also has a thriving junior section that is coached by men's first team player Chris Kerr.
+The club also has a thriving junior section.
 The club also works closely with Marr College, the local secondary school, and has been crowned Scottish schools and junior Scottish Cup champions on several occasions.

 Troon F.C. is the senior football side in the area, representing the town in the West of Scotland Football League, and play at Portland Park, close to the town's heart in Portland Street.
 The prominent sports team in the village is Troon Dundonald A.F.C.
 The club was formed in 1983 by 3 'ageing' players, at which time they were named Troon Burns A.F.C., and have now surpassed their 30th season in the Ayrshire Amateur Football Association.
-During this time they have had a few name changes, sometimes due to sponsorship commitments, but in 1998/99 season, they settled on Troon Amateurs Football Club.
-The club President, Stuart Urquhart, still remains from the original founders of the club and he is as passionate as ever about everything that goes on within the club, as well as with amateur football in general.
+During this time they have had a few name changes, sometimes due to sponsorship commitments, but in 1998–99 season, they settled on Troon Amateurs Football Club.

-In the years since their formation, they have enjoyed three promotions in back to back seasons, 1983-1984 through 1985-1986, which saw them go from the fourth division to the first of Ayrshire's Amateur Leagues, which is one of the largest and toughest amateur leagues in Scotland.
+In the years since their formation, they have enjoyed three promotions in back to back seasons, 1983–1984 through 1985–1986, which saw them go from the fourth division to the first of Ayrshire's Amateur Leagues, which is one of the largest and toughest amateur leagues in Scotland.